 Our 2018 Equity Incentive Plan (the 2018 Plan) allows us to provide incentive stock options, within the meaning of Section 422 of the Code, nonstatutory stock options, stock appreciation rights, restricted stock awards and restricted stock units (each, an "award" and the recipient of such award, a participant) to eligible employees, directors and consultants, including employees and consultants of any of our parent or subsidiary companies.
-It is expected that as of one business day prior to the effectiveness of the registration statement of which this prospectus forms a part, our 2018 Plan will terminate and we will not grant any additional awards under our 2018 Plan thereafter.
+As of one business day prior to the effectiveness of the registration statement of which this prospectus forms a part, our 2018 Plan terminated and we will not grant any additional awards under our 2018 Plan.
 However, our 2018 Plan will continue to govern the terms and conditions of the outstanding awards previously granted under our 2018 Plan.

-As of September 30, 2020, stock options covering 7,037,046 shares of our common stock were outstanding under our 2018 Plan and there were no stock appreciation rights, restricted stock awards or restricted stock units outstanding under our 2018 Plan.
+As of September 30, 2020, stock options covering 5,700,154 shares of our common stock were outstanding under our 2018 Plan and there were no stock appreciation rights, restricted stock awards or restricted stock units outstanding under our 2018 Plan.